sharetribe/flex-docs/src/docs/background/02-overview/index.md

 ### Your Marketplace UI

-Your Marketplace UI is how your users interact with your platform.
+Your Marketplace UI (User Interface) describes how your users interact with your platform.
 Here your users can sign up, post listings, and find services to book.
 Your Marketplace UI, whether that's a Web UI, a Mobile application or both, is the face your solution.
 That's why you have total control over it.

 [Flex Template for Web](/references/ftw/), a fully functional web template, allows to get you started with your Marketplace UI in no time but there's no limits for how much you can customize the template.
 You can freely alter the look and feel of your marketplace and design the user interactions.
 You can also integrate any web analytics or customer service solution directly into your UI.
 And if you're feeling adventurous, you can build the entire UI from scratch yourself.